Associate Curator and McAllister Chair of Botany

 Nagalingum has fostered her passion for plants since childhood despite a rather urban upbringing in Melbourne, Australia.
 As a teenager, she cultivated her own vegetable garden because she wanted to be more sustainable.
 While at the University of Melbourne, Nagalingum naturally gravitated toward degrees in science, eventually earning a PhD in paleobotany.

 Watch: Saving Cycads with Science

-“I found that I love thinking about how impermanent the world is,” says Nagalingum.
+“I found that I love thinking about how impermanent the world is,” said Nagalingum.
 “What did the landscape look like before flowers or big oaks existed?
 When you frame history in terms of vast geologic time, you realize that modern landscapes as we know them can still change so dramatically.”

 Rare species are of utmost conservation concern because they have very few individuals left in the wild and a